Chart Color Schemes

 The level of residential development activity in Hay is very low in comparison to the average area assessed nationally by AreaSearch

-Hay had minimal residential development activity with 2 dwelling approvals annually on average over the five-year period from 2016 to 2020, totalling 13 dwellings.
-This low level of development is characteristic of rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-It should be noted that due to the small number of approvals, individual development projects can significantly impact annual growth and relativity statistics.
+Hay had minimal residential development activity with 2 dwelling approvals annually over the five-year period ending June 30, 2018, totaling 13 dwellings.
+This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
+Note that due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.

-Hay showed significantly less construction activity than Rest of NSW during this period.
-The development pattern was also well below national averages.
+Hay showed significantly less construction activity than Rest of NSW during this period, with its development pattern also well below national averages.
 All new constructions were detached dwellings, reflecting the area's rural character where larger properties and space are typical.
-The estimated population density was 652 people per dwelling approval, indicating a quiet, low activity development environment.
+The estimated population per dwelling approval was 652 people, indicating a quiet, low activity development environment.
+Population projections show stability or decline in Hay, suggesting reduced housing demand pressures which may benefit potential buyers.

 Frequently Asked Questions - Development